famicomical/PIC-nixie/readme.md

 # PIC-nixie #
-Design of a simple yet accurate Nixie clock controlled by a single chip MCU.
+Design of a simple yet accurate Nixie clock controlled by a single-chip MCU.
 No arduino.

 ![Main PCB](logicf.png)